shivermetim/public-file-dump/tims-book-wishlists/Comics-and-Childrens-Books.md

 - Asterix and the Picts (2013)
 - Asterix and the Missing Scroll (2015)
 - Asterix and the Chariot Race (2017)
 ## Blueberry

-!!! note N.B.
-These are a series of Franco-Belgian comics (like Astrix and Tintin, but more mature in tone) set in the old west.
-They were originally published in French and are incredibly difficult to find in English translation.
-For the record they're about a character called Lieutennant Blueberry.
-That's his name.
-I'm not just asking for random comic books about berries, but if you find one that'd also be cool.
-!!!
+╔══════════════════════════════════════════════╗
+║ These are a series of Franco-Belgian comics  ║
+║ (like Astrix and Tintin, but more mature in  ║
+║ tone) set in the old west.
+They were         ║
+║ originally published in French and are       ║
+║ incredibly difficult to find in English      ║
+║ translation.
+For the record they're about a  ║
+║ character called Lieutennant Blueberry.      ║
+║ That's his name.
+I'm not just asking for     ║
+║ random comic books about berries, but if you ║
+║ find one that'd also be cool.                ║ ╚══════════════════════════════════════════════╝

 - Charlier, Jean-Michel and Moebius. *Lieutenant Blueberry: Fort Navajo.* Dargaud: Paris, 1977.
 - Charlier, Jean-Michel and Moebius. *Lieutenant Blueberry: Thunder in the West.* Dargaud: Paris, 1977.
 - Charlier, Jean-Michel, et al. *Lieutenant Blueberry: Lone Eagle.* Dargaud: Paris, 1978.